avylove/python101/python101/lesson2_datatypes.rst

         >>> bin(100)
         '0b1100100'
         >>> oct(100)
-        '0144'
+        '0o144'

-* Note the prefix for octal numbers changed in Python 3 from "0" to "0o"
+* Note the prefix for octal numbers changed in Python 3 from "0" to "0o".
+  Always use "0o", even in Python 2, but you may see "0" sometimes.

 Numbers From Strings